Wirecloud/wirecloud/docs/installation_and_admin_guide.md

     $ adduser --system --group --shell /bin/bash wirecloud

 Then, create a new instance directory using the `startproject` command.
-This will create a new directory containing the configuration files, also, you can add new python modules into this directory to customise your instance.
+This will create a new directory containing the `manage.py` script, the configuration files, ... related to the new instance.
+Moreover, you can add new python modules into this directory to customise your instance.

     $ cd /opt
     $ wirecloud-admin startproject wirecloud_instance